+L Ron Hubbard

+November 16, 1957 1812 19th Street, N. W. Washington 9, D. C.

+OF WASHINGTON, J. C.

-L. Ron Hubbard November 16, 1957 1812 19th Street, N. W. Washington 9, D. C. Better Business Bureau of Metropolitan Washington 507 Perpetual Building Washington 4, D. C. Attn: Mr. Leland S. McCartay Managing Director Dear Mr. McCarthy: Included are proper resumes of all organizations which I have managed or operated and financial statements to demonstrate their activity.
+Better Business Bureau of Metropolitan Washington 507 Perpetual Building Washington 4, D. C.

+Attn: Mr. Leland S. McCartay Managing Director

+Dear Mr. McCarthy:

+Included are proper resumes of all organizations which I have managed or operated and financial statements to demonstrate their activity.
 I include the Distribution Center, Inc., although I do not manage it but since my wife is a member of its board.

 None of these organisations has any debts of magnitude and have a good reputation for paying their bills when due.

-I am married and bave three small children.
+I am married and have three small children.
 I am a member of the Explorer's Club and Capital Yacht Club.
 Washington, D. C. has been my home since boyhood.
 I served as an officer in the Navy during the war and was honorably discharged.
-I attended high school at Woodward Prep here in D. C., and studied nuclear physics at George Washington University.
-After the war on the G. I. Bill I attended school in California and received a Ph.
-D. from Sequoia University, an adult education school of the City of Los Angeles.
-I am primarily a writer of science fiction and technical material on the mind and am a registere minister with the government. minister with the government.
-While companies using my name and work have existed in many states and may have good or had credit.
+I attended high school at Voodward Prep here in D. C., and studied nuclear physics at George Washington University.
+After the war on the G. 1.
+Bill I attended school in California and received a Ph.D. from Sequoia University, an adult education school of the City of Los Angeles.
+1 am primarily a writer of science fiction and technical material on the mind and am a registered minister with the government.

+While companies using my name and work have existed in many states and may have good or bad credit.
 I have had no business connection with them.
-They have often conceived it to be to their advantage to represent such connection and I have had to take severe action from time to time to deny that connection.
+They have often conceived it to be to their advantage to represent such connection and I have had to take severe action from time to deny that connection.
 I have found myself powerless to prevent the use of my name and work in many cases.
 I am not financially situated so as to bear the vast legal expenses necessary to such denial.

-The policy of the Founding Church in business matters is to re-fund all donations or charges to anyone who believes he has chosen wrongly in joining the Church.
+The policy of the Founding Church in business matters is to refund all donations or charges to anyone who believes he has chosen wrongly in joining the Church.
 This has no exceptions.

 The principal business of the Church, beyond its services each Sunday and its Thursday night meeting, is the training of persons to handle people and congregations and to communicate better.
-The minister of all allied state churches are trained by us.
+The ministers of all allied state churches are trained by us.
 They are further trained and usually ordained by their state churches.
-We ordain locally only those and usually ordained by their state churches.
 We ordain locally only those we need in our work and only after a severe training program and thorough